nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **find**

-- `-type f` -  specifies that the type of file to find is a regular file
+- `-type f` -  Specifies that the type of file to find is a regular file.
-- `-name "*.krona"` - specifies to find files ending with the .krona suffix
+- `-name "*.krona"` - Specifies to find files ending with the .krona suffix.

 **sort**

-- `-u` - specifies to perform a unique sort
+- `-u` - Specifies to perform a unique sort.
-- `-V` - specifies to perform a mixed type of sorting
+- `-V` - Specifies to perform a mixed type of sorting with names containing numbers within text.
+- `> {}.txt` - Redirects the sorted list to a separate text file.

 **basename**

-- `--multiple` - support multiple arguments and treat each as a file name
+- `--multiple` - Support multiple arguments and treat each as a file name.
-- `--suffix='.krona'` - remove a trailing '.krona' suffix
+- `--suffix='.krona'` - Remove a trailing '.krona' suffix.

 **paste**

-- `-d','` - paste both krona and sample files together line by line delimited by comma ','
+- `-d','` - Paste both krona and sample files together line by line delimited by comma ','.

 **ktImportText**

-- `-o` - specifies the compiled output html file name
+- `-o` - Specifies the compiled output html file name.
-- `${KTEXT_FILES[*]}` - an array positional arguement with the following content: sample_1.krona,sample_1 sample_2.krona,sample_2 .. sample_n.krona,sample_n.
+- `${KTEXT_FILES[*]}` - An array positional arguement with the following content: sample_1.krona,sample_1 sample_2.krona,sample_2 ... sample_n.krona,sample_n.

 **Input Data:**
-*.krona (all sample .krona formatted files, output from [Step 9d](#9d-convert-kaiju-output-to-krona-format))
+- *.krona (all sample .krona formatted files, output from [Step 9d](#9d-convert-kaiju-output-to-krona-format))

 **Output Data:**

+- krona_files.txt (sorted list of all *.krona files)
+- sample_names.txt (sorted list of all sample names)
-- **kaiju-report.html** (compiled krona html report output)
+- **kaiju-report.html** (compiled krona html report containing all samples)

 #### 9f.
-Create kaiju species count table
+Create Kaiju Species Count Table --- START HERE ---

 ```R
 library(tidyverse)